gr0uch/simulacra/README.md

 ## Synopsis

-Simulacra.js maps changes on objects to the DOM by adding and removing elements and invoking *change* functions, which by default, assign plain text and form input values.
-In fact, that is all it does, and its entire API surface area is a single function.
-It also does not introduce any new syntax or a template language, and is designed to work well with current and future web platform features, such as [Web Components](http://webcomponents.org/).
+Simulacra.js returns a DOM Node that updates when its data source changes.
+Its entire API surface area is a single function (with some optional helpers and symbols), it does not introduce any new syntax or a template language, and it is designed to complement current and future web platform features, such as [Web Components](http://webcomponents.org/).

-It emphasizes [performance](#benchmarks) and economy of expression.
+It is a fairly [low cost](#benchmarks) abstraction, though it is not quite as fast as hand-optimized code.
+What this library emphasizes is making the naïve approach of mutating objects to update state as performant and opaque as possible.

 The approximate size of this library is ~5 KB (minified and gzipped).

 ## Usage